CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv4-unicast soft-reconfiguration

-Turns on soft configuration so that received routes from the peers in the peer group that are rejected by inbound policy are still stored.
+Turns on soft configuration so that received IPv4 routes from peers in the peer group that are rejected by an inbound policy are still stored.
 This allows policy changes to take effect without any exchange of BGP updates.

 The default setting is `off`.